 Ignoring No Soliciting Signs

-Door-to-door alarm reps are actively trained to ignore No Soliciting signs.
-The reasoning taught to them, and this is real, is that if someone has a No Soliciting sign it means they have trouble saying no and are therefore a good prospect.
+Some door-to-door alarm reps are reportedly trained to ignore No Soliciting signs.
+The reasoning allegedly taught to them is that if someone has a No Soliciting sign it means they have trouble saying no and are therefore a good prospect.
 Let that sink in.
-A sign specifically designed to tell salespeople to leave is being used as a reason to knock.
-In Reno and Sparks, no-solicitation ordinances exist and No Soliciting signs carry legal weight on private property.
-Ignoring them can constitute trespassing.
-These reps are either not told this or are told not to care.
+A sign specifically designed to deter salespeople is being used as a reason to knock.
+While a No Soliciting sign does not carry legal force on its own in most jurisdictions including Reno, it is still a clear signal from the homeowner that they do not want to be approached.
+Ignoring it says a lot about how these companies view the people they are selling to.

 Getting Inside Your Home — Outside They're a Pest, Inside They're a Guest

-This is one of the most important tactics to understand because it's the one that changes everything.
 These reps are trained on a simple principle: outside they are a pest, inside they are a guest.
-Once they're inside your home the entire dynamic shifts in their favour.
+Once they're inside your home the entire dynamic shifts.
 You're on your own territory but psychologically it becomes much harder to ask someone to leave once they're sitting at your kitchen table.
 The pressure to just sign and have them go increases dramatically the longer they're inside.

 So how do they get in?
 One common method is asking a question that requires you to show them something inside.
 They might ask what your back door looks like, whether you have a sliding door, or how your garage entry is set up.
 It sounds like a legitimate security assessment.
 It's a foot in the door.